powerhousepro69/videoinfox/readme.md

 - Press enter after your copy to the clipboard to validate clipboard content.
 - File types searched for :   .webm  .mp4  .mkv  .avi  .divx
 - Keep track of everything played  <Played List>
-- Save a list of videos from find results and played list  &nbsp <Play List>
+- Save a list of videos from find results and played list  <Play List>
 - Remove duplicates from the playlist and played video.
 - Remove any entries from lists that don't start with a  /
 - Enter a file with full path to play and get info. p  <Video File>